ahmetkasif/kmaxit/README.md

 # KittenMaxit
 Remake of maxit game using Graphics
-# KittenMaxit
-Remake of maxit game using Graphics

 **Problem**
  Writing a program to play MAXIT.
 The board is represented as an N-by-N grid of numbers randomly placed at the start of the game.
 One position is designated as the initial current